Bai Sheng: Joining Liangshan

-Grand Secretary Liang Shijie, who is also the governor of Daming prefecture, is mad over the loss of the valuables, which are his birthday gift to his father-in-law Cai Jing.
+Grand Secretary Liang Shijie, who is also the governor of Daming prefecture, is mad over the loss of the valuables, which are his birthday gifts to his father-in-law Cai Jing.
 He orders the prefect of Jizhou, where Yellow Mud Ridge is located, to quickly track down and arrest the robbers.
 The prefect assigns constable He Tao to investigate the case.

 He Qing, He Tao's brother, has run into Cao Gai's group shortly before the hijack in an inn near Yellow Mud Ridge and was surprised to see the village headman posing as a trader.
 Later he also came across Bai Sheng carrying two buckets of wine.
 He feeds his brother the tips, who immediately takes his men to Bai‘s house.
 Bai's wife claims that her husband is ill.
 But He insists on a search and finds a bundle of valuables buried in the ground under Bai's bed.
 Bai is arrested with his wife and subjected to torture to make him name the other seven.
 Bai initially denies involvement but in the end breaks under torment.

 Song Jiang, a clerk of Yuncheng's magistrate, is shocked when told by He Tao that Chao Gai has been identified as the mastermind of the Yellow Mud Ridge robbery.
 He rushes to Chao's house to alert him.
-Chao and his gang manage to flee and seek refuge in the bandit stronghold of Liangshan Marsh.
+Chao and his gang manages to flee and seek refuge in the bandit stronghold of Liangshan Marsh.
 After Chao is elected leader of Liangshan, replacing its original chief Wang Lun who was killed by Lin Chong, he sends men to bribe the prison guards at Jizhou to be lax in their watch over Bai Sheng.
 This enables Bai to slip out of jail.
-He joins Liangshan taking along his wife.
+He joins Liangshan along with his wife.